any-docs/css/content/reference/at-rules/@media/forced-colors/index.md

 > [!NOTE]
 > The below example will only work when using a browser that supports this media feature, and with a preference such as High Contrast mode enabled in your OS.

-This example is a button that normally gets its contrast via {{cssxref("box-shadow")}}.
+This example is a button that normally gets its contrast via `box-shadow`.
 Under forced colors mode, box-shadow is forced to none, so the example uses the forced-colors media feature to ensure there is a border of the appropriate color (ButtonText in this case)

 ### HTML